-Family, Maternity, newborn and wedding photographers in RI give back
+Family, Maternity, newborn and wedding photographers serving Rhode Island, Connecticut and Massachusetts

 2017 UPDATE: Because we are running out of room on this page, we will now be referencing stories by providing you with a link to their corresponding blog posts.